openstreetmap/iD/README.md

 Or, with a Mac, you can enable Web Sharing and clone iD into your website directory.

 Come on in, the water's lovely.
 More help?
-Ping tmcw or jfire on IRC (`irc.oftc.net`, in `#osm-dev` or `#osm`) or on the OSM mailing lists.
+Ping tmcw, jfire, or bhousel on IRC (`irc.oftc.net`, in `#osm-dev` or `#osm`) or on the OSM mailing lists.

 For guidance on building a packaged version, running tests, and contributing to